JayavardhaniKathika/Yelp_application/README.md

 This uses Faceted search to drill down the search results by applying some criteria.

 The user can filter the search results using available business attributes (i.e. facets) such as category, sub-category, reviews, stars and votes.
-The users can be filtered based on their review count, stars, number of friends.
+The yelp-users can be filtered based on their review count, stars, number of friends.
 Each time the user clicks on a facet value; the set of results is reduced to only the items that have that value.
 Additional clicks continue to narrow down the search—the previous facet values are remembered and applied again.

+Used Indexing to make the search faster.